StephenCataldo/comment-better/README.md

 $ npm install
 ```

+#### Commands to run your dev version
-## Development.
-Create a Node server that watches for your code changes and updates your extension.
+This creates a Node server that watches for your code changes and updates your extension.
 Many changes will appear as soon as you reload a page; css changes tend to require breaking out of the command and running again.

 * Run script
 ```bash